parachvte/luban-print-settings-docs/EN/model_structure_optimization/min_wall_line_width.md

 Minimum Wall Line Width
 ====
-When printing thin pieces, Cura adjusts the width of wall lines to fit the exact width of the model.
-Cura can also decide to use fewer wall lines instead.
-This setting decides the threshold at which Cura decides to remove a wall instead of making the existing walls thinner.
+When printing thin pieces, Luban adjusts the width of wall lines to fit the exact width of the model.
+Luban can also decide to use fewer wall lines instead.
+This setting decides the threshold at which Luban decides to remove a wall instead of making the existing walls thinner.

 <!--screenshot {
 "image_path": "min_wall_line_width_0_34.png",